- 1 Categorize the Scale of the ERP Project

 The manager keeps the project running on time and ensures that the process is meeting the goals outlined by the committee or project owner.

-If multiple teams are used, the responsibilities of the project manager may be divided between multiple project supervisors.
+If multiple teams are used, the responsibilities of the project manager may be divided between multiple project supervisors and/or team leaders.
 The team at each site should have its own supervisor while a single project manager oversees the entire project.